marnanel/kepi/README.md

 django_kepi.responses.ActivityObjectResponse
 --------------------------------------------
 This renders a Django object into ActivityStreams form.
-It calls the object's activity_get() method in order to serialise it.
-If that method throws TombstoneException, a Tombstone will be generated instead, and the HTTP result code will be set to 410 (Gone).
+It reads the object's activity property in order to serialise it.
+If that property throws TombstoneException, a Tombstone will be generated instead, and the HTTP result code will be set to 410 (Gone).